ESodja/AOU_R/R_basics.md

 > Never run statistics in Excel.

-R has functions, objects, strings, numbers, booleans, etc. Most of what we will use here are dataframes, which are essentially like an Excel spreadsheet with rows and columns.
+R has functions, objects, strings, numbers, booleans, etc. Most of what we will use here are dataframes, which are essentially like an Excel spreadsheet with rows and columns full of numbers, strings, etc.

 You can save information to objects to the RAM (short-term memory that is erased when you close R) by assigning it to a name.
 In R, to save a *string* (a character object, like a word or series of letters) to an object, you could use
 ```R